 What Should You Print?

 The sky’s the limit when it comes to what you can sell online.
 You may want to focus solely on photographs printed on fine-art paper.
-Or you may try to diversify the items that you offer.
-It’s up to you-you are the artist!
+Or you may try to diversify the items that you offer and explore mediums like wood, metals, or canvas.
 If you notice that one of your prints is more popular than others, you may want to try offering it on a variety of items.

 You can print on mugs, pillows, t-shirts and many other novelty items.
 You can print in color or stick to black-and-white photography.
 Some photographers are doing well selling fine art tapestries.
 Take a look at how other photographers are succeeding to help give you some ideas.

 How Much Should You Charge?

 How much should you charge for your prints?
 This is a very important question to research before selling your photographs online.
 You don’t want to overprice your items and drive away potential customers, but you also don’t want to sell yourself short.
 What is a fine art photograph worth?
 If you have never sold your photographs before, this will require a little research and experimentation so you can be competitive with other fine art photographers who are selling online.

 The best way to find your price range is to look at what other photographers are charging for similar work.
 Try to position yourself in the average price range and plan to make adjustments and modifications.
 Keep your eye on the market prices so that you remain relevant and competitive.